Merry & Bright: A Sanity-Saving Guide To Thrive This Holiday Season In Style

 All right, maybe you’re not that disorganized (but hey, we get it if you are), but sometimes you’re so busy trying to enjoy the holidays that you’re not really all that sure that you’re even having fun.

-Good news: you’re going to start 2020 off right – and you get extra credit for starting now.
+Good news: you’re going to start the year off right – and you get extra credit for starting now.
 If you spend the holiday season feeling like a caffeine-fueled hamster on an exercise wheel with no emergency shut-off button, you can kiss your New Year’s resolutions goodbye before the clock even strikes midnight.

 OK, sounds about as realistic as a Hallmark Christmas movie, you may be saying, but trust us, you can do it.